Strings

 Shorter values are padded on the left with zeros so each entry reaches

-characters.
+length characters.
 For list columns, the padding occurs element-wise.

 When to use